best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 ### Hosting HTML documentation

 Once built, the HTML files containing your documentation can be opened in any browser.
 Usually this means looking for an `index.html` file in the output directory and opening it with any recent browser.
-This is good for local usage, however in-order to make the end-user experience easier and remove the need to browse the files looking for `index.html`, it is wise to host this documentation somewhere where it will be publically available.
+This is good for local usage, however in-order to make the end-user experience easier and remove the need to browse the files looking for `index.html`, it is wise to host this documentation somewhere where it will be publicly available.

 Your version control platform might support hosting web pages already.
 GitHub provides this hosting via [GitHub Pages](https://pages.github.com/) and is able to host not only documentation, but any web page virtually for free.
 In many cases, you may be able to automatically update your hosted documentation using [CI](continuous-integration) practices.